 The simplest soups can be made by simply adding your main ingredients raw and simmering them in liquid later on.
 When preparing this type of soup, all you've got to do is get your main ingredient ready by peeling it (if necessary) and cutting it into moderately small pieces.
 The smaller you cut, the quicker your soup will cook down the line.

 There are times when you may want to boost the flavor of a main ingredient by, say, roasting or browning it.
 This is an especially effective technique for sweet, dense vegetables like sweet potatoes and squashes, or brassicas like broccoli or cauliflower, all of which intensify in sweetness with some browning.
-To roast them, cut them into large chunks, toss with some olive oil, salt, and pepper, set them in a baking sheet lined with aluminum foil or parchment paper, and roast in a 375°F oven until tender, with their edges tinged brown.
+To roast your vegetables, cut them into large chunks, toss with some olive oil, salt, and pepper, set them in a baking sheet lined with aluminum foil or parchment paper, and roast in a 375°F oven until tender, with their edges tinged brown.

 This works in two ways.
 First, the process of caramelization breaks down large sugars into smaller, sweeter ones.
 Second, enzymatic reactions that create simple sugars are accelerated with heat.